Manuindukuri/webapp/README.md

 ### Run FastAPI server
-- Run server

-     $ make runserver
+     make runserver

 ### Running tests with pytest

-    $ pytest
+     pytest

 ### Usage

-You can test the API using any REST client such as Postman.
+You can test the API's using any REST client such as Postman.

+## Conclusion
+Our project stands as a testament to the capabilities of modern DevOps practices, demonstrating how cloud technologies can be leveraged to achieve high availability, scalability, and efficient software delivery.
+It's a hands-on exploration into managing software applications through continuous deployment, leveraging the best practices in software development and cloud infrastructure management.

-### License
+## License
 This project is licensed under the MIT License.